codelv/enaml-web/README.md

 See the examples folder.

+### Features ###

+1. Automatic form generation and population based on an Atom object similar to the django admin.
+2. Potentially 5-10x speedup's vs other template engines (tornado's templates, jinja2, django templates, etc.)

 #### Tutorial ####

  A page is defined as an enaml view directly in python as shown below.
 Simply replace html tags with the enaml component (eg. the capitalized tag name).